 That phrase alone is enough to make some people gag, but seriously beef liver is one of the most nutrient dense foods on the planet.
 Between fear-mongering about the retinol levels, misconceptions about how the liver stores toxins (it doesn’t- it filters them out to store elsewhere), and the switch to fast foods, liver has fallen out of favor with most of the Western world.
 I am sure most of the people in my generation have never even tried to eat liver- or they may have never even heard of it!
 You can read a bit more about liver here.

 As far as livers go, beef has the most bang for its buck.
 It has vitamins A, D, E, K, B12 and folic acid, and minerals such as copper and iron.
 Beef liver has the most bio-available form of copper.
-If you think about that, it makes sense why so many people are suffering from copper dysregulation these days: because who grew up eating liver regularly??
+If you think about that, it makes sense why so many people are suffering from copper issues these days: because who grew up eating liver regularly??

 When it comes to liver, eating it is obviously the best way.
 It is best to find grass-fed beef liver from a reputable farm.
 You can go with a classic liver and onions recipe or you can be a little sneaky and hide in meatloaf like this recipe does.

 I’m not personally at that stage yet so I use a beef liver powder supplement.
 It hides very easily in smoothies, but if you are brave you can eat it right off of the spoon.
 Or you can go the capsule route: Perfect Supplements has a great beef liver product.
 You can find a full breakdown on desiccated liver on this site here– it is really interesting!